therealaldo/templates/pull_requests.md

 # Pull Requests Template

-Below is the template for how to open and submit PRs to Ultrasound.
+Below is the template for how to open and submit PRs to Brassroots.
 Small pull requests are much easier to review and more likely to get merged.
 Make sure the PR does only one thing, otherwise please split it.

 Please make sure the following is completed when submitting a pull request: